Spantree/okmercury/README.md

 ### Local Host Environment

 We use Vagrant to load all the needed infrastructure onto a virtual machine which can be updated or refreshed at any time.
+For this project, Vagrant will provision a clean Ubuntu 12.04 image, install the Oracle JDK 7, Grails, MongoDB, and Jetty.
+If you're having trouble running the application on your host machine (wrong version of Java, conflicting MongoDB versions, etc), the Vagrant instance will provide an isolated sandbox

 You'll need to follow the steps below to get your environment ready.

 #### Install Grails